 From the official project’s description: Fail2ban scans log files (e.g. /var/log/apache/error_log) and bans IPs that show the malicious signs: too many password failures, seeking for exploits, etc. Generally, Fail2Ban is then used to update firewall rules to reject the IP addresses for a specified amount of time, although any arbitrary other action (e.g. sending an email) could also be configured.
 Out of the box, Fail2Ban comes with filters for various services (apache, courier, ssh, etc.), but these may not be enabled by default.
 Check fail2ban’s documentation.

 Wondering how DreamHost keeps your website safe?
 Check out this Q&A with our Director of Technology.

 4. Install and Configure Logwatch

 It’s important to be notified when things start getting weird, and looking at system logs is the best way to notice issues.
 Logwatch is the easiest package to install since all distributions ship a version of it.
 The Ubuntu community maintains a simple guide, and similar documents exist for Fedora and CentOS as well.

 5. Configure DreamHost Cloud Security Groups

 Security Groups can be used to filter internet traffic to the cloud server and allow only traffic that is indispensable.
 By default, DreamHost Cloud servers allow traffic to SSH port 22 and HTTP port 80.
-To open other ports, follow the guide to configure Access and Security using the DreamCompute dashboard or the OpenStack command line client.
+To open other ports, follow the guide to configure Access and Security using the DreamCompute dashboard.

 Install and configure an intrusion detection system like Tripwire.
 Unixmen.com has a good guide for Ubuntu/Debian and yum/rpm based distributions.